-104. We, however, direct the CGDA/CDA(O) to review and verify the pay fixation of all those officers, of all the three Services (Army, Navy and Air Force), whose pay has been fixed as on 01.01.2006, including those who have retired, and re-fix their pay with the most beneficial option, with all consequential benefits, including re-fixing of their pay in the 7th CPC and pension wherever applicable.
-The CGDAto issue necessary instructions for this review and its implementation.
-Respondents are directed to complete this review and file a detailed compliance report within four months of this order."
+104. We, however, direct the CGDA/CDA(O) to review and verify the pay fixation of all those officers, of all the three Services (Army, Navy and Air Force), whose pay has been fixed as on 01.01.2006, including those who have retired, and re-fix their pay with the most beneficial option, with all consequential benefits, including re-fixing of their pay in the 7th CPC and pension wherever CGDAnecessary issue The to applicable. and its for review instructions this implementation.
+Respondents are directed complete this review and file a detailed compliance report within four months of this order."

-7. In the light of the above considerations, the OA 1489/2025 is allowed and direct the respondents to:

-(a) Review the pay fixation of the applicant on his promotion to the rank of Lt Col. on 03.09.2008 in the 6th CPC and after due verification re-fix his pay in a manner that is most beneficial to the applicant.

-- (b) Thereafter, re-fix the applicant's pay on transition to 7th CPC and subsequent promotion(s) in a most beneficial manner. - (c) To pay the arrears within three months of this order. - 8.
+- 7. In the light of the above considerations, the OA 1552/2025 is allowed and direct the respondents to: - (a) Review the pay fixation of the applicant on his promotion to the rank of Capt. on 12.06.2006 in the 6th CPC and after due verification re-fix his pay in a manner that is most beneficial to the applicant. - (b) Thereafter, re-fix the applicant's pay on transition to 7th CPC and subsequent promotion(s) in a most beneficial manner. - (c) To pay the arrears within three months of this order. - 8.
 No order as to costs.

-[JUSTICE ANU MALHOTRA) MEMBER(J)
+[JUSTICE ANU MALHOTRA MEMBER(J)